Don’t Let Ghislaine Maxwell Name Victims, Feds Tell Judge

 Maxwell faces six charges accusing her of grooming and abusing victims for Epstein’s sex-trafficking conspiracy and then lying in court to cover up the truth.
 She pleaded not guilty to the charges earlier this month, at a hearing where a federal judge found the evidence against her strong enough to reject her request for bail.

-“The risks are simply too great,” U.S. District Judge Alison Nathan ruled on July 14, finding the extraordinarily wealthy publishing heiress could flee if released from prison.
+“The risks are simply too great,” U.S. District Judge Alison Nathan ruled on July 14, finding the extraordinarily wealthy publishing heiress could flee if released from jail.

 Since that time, Maxwell’s criminal and civil cases largely have focused on how much transparency could be allowed into the proceedings while protecting her right to a fair trial and the dignity of the women stepping forward as witnesses.